-If eating like a local is your top travel priority, don’t miss the rest of our Foods Around the World series!
-We have food guides for China, France, Ireland, Japan, Latin America, the United Arab Emirates, and more global culinary-travel destinations.
+If eating like a local is your top travel priority, don’t miss the rest of our Foods Around the World series.
+We have food guides for China, France, Ireland, Japan, Latin America, the United Arab Emirates, and more global destinations for culinary travel.

 Disclosure: This list of seven traditional Maldivian dishes contains some affiliate links.
 When you click on one of these links to make a purchase, I may earn a small commission.
-Of course, this is at no extra cost to you, and I only recommend products and services I would use myself.
+As an Amazon Associate, I earn from qualifying purchases.

-A trip to the Maldives should be about experiencing the amazing Maldivian culture that these islands have to offer.
-Of course, one of the best ways to experience this is through trying the local food in the Maldives!
+Of course, a trip to the Maldives should also be about experiencing the Maldivian culture, and one of the best ways to experience this is by trying the local food in the Maldives.

 There is nothing like the feeling of sitting outside at one of the best restaurants in the Maldives with the sun setting in the distance and a delicious locally-sourced meal right in front of you.

 Understandably, given that it’s an archipelago, the food of the Maldives often centers around fish.
-The seas here provide plenty of inspiration to chefs across the islands, and you can expect to see fish dishes on every menu.
+The seas here inspire chefs across the islands, and you can expect to see fish dishes on every menu.
 However, you might not have expected that to extend to breakfast.

 Mas huni is a traditional Maldivian breakfast dish made of shredded smoked tuna mixed with grated coconut, lemon, onions, and green chiles.